jaimeogr/Jardinero-Gaucho/README.md

 "eslint.run": "onSave"
 }

+the script "sound" inside the "apps/frontend/package.json" is just a wrapper for building an EAS development build, but with a feedback sound on success or failure.

 Its probably better to code in Ubuntu to have access to Flipper and debug and analyze the components tree more easily and with better integration.

 Icons: